syh7/DnDwiki/src/main/resources/parsed/darninia/session 21 - no ruckus.md

 + Offers 10% discount on magic items.

-- Fredrik pulls a card of his animal deck
+- Frederik pulls a card of his animal deck
 - It's the death card: there is big change in your life coming, positivity
 - Wacomar draws High Priestess: follow your instincts and dreams (The Egg)
 - Dalynn draws The Star: there'll be positive and spiritual enlightenment, people will see you for who you are